-What are the most popular times of year for travellers visiting Iceland?
-How can you secure the best chance of avoiding the crowds at this country’s most beloved natural attractions, and what are some of the country’s lesser known sites?
+What are the most popular times of the year for travellers visiting Iceland?
+How can you secure the best chance of avoiding the crowds at this country’s most beloved natural attractions, and what are some of the country’s lesser-known sites?
 Read on to find out all you need to know about avoiding the crowds in Iceland.

 Okay, granted, the crowds discussed in this article do not reflect the vast human traffic of, say, Times Square in New York City or, perhaps, Piccadilly Circus in London, but instead the hordes of visitors often found accumulating around Iceland’s most beloved natural attractions.

 Indeed, Iceland’s population can be described as diminutive at best, though statements like that give no credence to the sheer number of foreign visitors in Iceland at any given time.
 Nor does it get across the fact that Iceland’s major points of interest are found with great swathes of land in between them, meaning you may see little traffic on the road, but a whole host of people at your desired destination.

 The same applies for the Icelandic capital, Reykjavík, which is widely known to contain two thirds of the country’s population.
 The fact of the matter is, Iceland’s major shopping district, Laugavegur, is but a single street, and whilst efforts are forever being made to expand and dilute the downtown area, it is still this one road that draws the majority of pedestrian traffic.